-Satisfactory completion, grade of C or better, competency or qualification completion, pass or equivalent.
+Satisfactory completion, grade of C or better, competency or standard qualification completion, pass or equivalent.

-Students must meet literacy and numeracy requirements through one of the available learning options.
+numeracy requirements through one of the available learning options.

 Within the set pattern requirement, there are three categories of learning - Core, Preparatory and Complementary.
 When the set standard is met, credit will accrue in a student's learning account.
 To meet the set pattern requirement for a QCE, at least 12 credits must be accrued from completed Core courses of study.
 The remaining 8 credits may accrue from a combination of Core, Preparatory or Complementary courses of study.